hustler-z/hustler/linux/docs/asm.rst

      eor x4, x5, #<imm>         => Bitwise Exclusive OR: x4 = x5 ^ <imm>
      orr x4, x5, #<imm>         => Bitwise OR:           x4 = x5 | <imm>
      and x4, x5, #<imm>         => Bitwise AND:          x4 = x5 & <imm>

+(5) .align 12 => 2^12=4096 (4Kb alignment)

+    .balign 4 => will insert fill bytes until the location counter is an even multiple of 4.
+If the location counter is already a multiple of 4, then no fill bytes will be created.

 --------------------------------------------------------------------------------